 So what exactly is the difference between the two?

-In this post, we’re taking a look at why businesses should consider both flexible work and flexible seating for their employees.
+In this post, we’re taking a look at why businesses should consider both flexible work and flexible office seating for their employees.
 First, let’s talk more about what the two are and why they’re important.

 Flexible working means allowing employees to work wherever and whenever they are most productive.
 For example, if employees prefer to start working at 7:00 am, rather than the traditional start time of 9:00 am, they can do so.
 In this case, they can end their day earlier, too.

-Flexible seating refers to the physical workspace of a company.
-Flexible seating is seating that a workplace provides that’s not necessarily assigned to one person.
+Flexible office seating refers to the physical workspace of a company.
+Flexible office seating is seating that a workplace provides that’s not necessarily assigned to one person.
 In some offices, employees may use desk booking to book a specific seat, or use various spaces as they are available.
 These spaces typically have large, open areas with smaller private offices or rooms throughout.
 This allows employees to work in an environment that is most conducive to their productivity.
 For example, some employees may be the happiest working in silence, while others prefer the energy of being around others.
-With flexible seating, they can do just that.
+With flexible office seating, they can do just that.

 According to a study from Deloitte, a lack of flexibility at work is the leading reason why millennials would quit their job.
 What’s more, a study from Stanford University found that companies that offer remote work flexibility had employee turnover rates decrease by a whopping 50%.